 Member concerns were reflected in a Members' letter to Secretary Gates in October 2008.
-In that letter, the Chairmen and Ranking Members of the House Armed Services and Foreign Affairs committees expressed concern that the DOD and the State Department were requesting funds for projects that did not fit within Section 1206's stated purposes.
-They also expressed concern that some Section 1206 programs seemed to address general foreign policy and security concerns, rather than an identifiable link to a transnational terrorist movement or threat to the United States as required for Section 1206 funding.
+In that letter, the chairmen and ranking Members of the House Armed Services and Foreign Affairs committees expressed concern that the DOD and the State Department were requesting funds for projects that did not fit within Section 1206's stated purposes.39 They also expressed concern that some Section 1206 programs seemed to address general foreign policy and security concerns, in bilateral and regional relationships.")
+Hereafter referred to as Integrating 21st Century Development and Security Assistance.